 This can work week-to-week or day-to-day.
 I use a visual prompt at my door each day for students to read as they enter.

-This is an awesome attention-getter I learned in the AOE Managing the Art Room course!
+This is an awesome attention-getter I learned in the Managing the Art Room course!
 Students know to imitate the Mona Lisa when I call for attention.
-This happens to work for my Kindergarten through sixth grade students.
+This happens to work for my Kindergarten through sixth-grade students.
 Here are some other great attention-getters!
 Whether it’s verbal or not, the idea is to keep it consistent so that students know how to behave when the prompt is given.

-3. Clear and concise communication
+3. Provide clear and concise communication.

 This is specifically for demonstrations, general directions, and directions for transitions.
 I aim to only share essential information with my students while giving directions of any sort.
 This way, I don’t over-burden them or lose attention as I drone on.
 My daily directions may change, but the routine for students to transition to their seats remains the same.

 Two of my biggest headaches occur when students shout my name over and over or follow me around like a row of ducklings.
 I am clear that I help those who raise their hands and wait patiently.
 This is the trickiest routine for me!
-Students are so eager and excited, sometimes even I forget and give in to their blurting.
+Students are so eager and excited that sometimes even I forget and give in to their blurting.

 I have designated jobs for distributing, maintaining, organizing, and counting materials.
 Locations and spaces are clearly labeled for students to access materials autonomously.
-It may seem tedious, but at the end of each class we count our supply baskets.
+It may seem tedious, but at the end of each class, we count our supply baskets.
 We make sure the same number of materials are in the baskets that were there in the beginning.
 This step ensures that future classes have enough materials.
 It also ensures that I don’t waste the art budget on the same materials over and over.

 Within the first few weeks of school, I share the activities available to students when, or if, they finish a project early.
 These include how-to-draw books, the art room library, or other art-related games and activities.
 They know to pick one of these activities without distracting others.